MattBunch/Digital-Rain-Project/README.md

 # Digital Rain Project

-This program displays digital rain animation within the window browser, as seen in the film The Matrix (1999) or Ghost in the Shell (1995).
+This program displays a digital rain animation within the window browser, as seen in the film The Matrix (1999) or Ghost in the Shell (1995).
+The user can customize the animation through the menu and through keyboard inputs.
 Special thanks to The Coding Train for the inspiration for this project.

 ## Built With: